Łukasz Pieniążek

 Łukasz Pieniążek (born 19 September 1990) is a Polish rally driver.
 Currently, He drives for M-Sport Ford in the WRC-2 Pro category.

 Rally career

 Pieniążek made his WRC debut at 2016 Rally de Portugal, driving a Citroën DS3 R3T Max in the WRC-3 and J-WRC categories.
 One year later, he was promoted to the WRC-2 category.

-At 2018 Rally de Portugal, he scored his first WRC points, finishing ninth in the overall standings.
+At 2018 Rally de Portugal, Pieniążek scored his first WRC points, finishing ninth in the overall standings.
 The rally was also his first-ever podium finish in the WRC-2 championship.

 On January 10, 2019, it was confirmed by M-Sport Ford that Pieniążek would contest for selected events in the newly created WRC-2 Pro championship.
 In Guanajuato and Corsica, he won the Pro class.